trymeka/agent/README.md

 To get started with Meka, we packaged various providers that we have extensively tested.
 There are two main pieces:

 - A vision model that has **good visual grounding**.
 From our experimentation, OpenAI o3, Claude Sonnet 4, and Claude Opus 4 are the best US-based models.
 We have not experimented with Chinese-based models but would love to see contributions!
 - An infrastructure provider that exposes OS-level controls, not just a browser layer with Playwright screenshots.
 This is important for performance as a number of common web elements are rendered at the system level, invisible to the browser page.
-One example is native select menus.
-Such shortcoming severely handicapping the vision-first approach.
+(Examples include dropdown menus, browser alerts, file uploads, and more)

 To get started, we choose OpenAI o3 as the model and Anchor Browser as the VM-based infrastructure provider.
 We are open to submissions by other infra providers with OS-level controls!